Raviprakashprajapati/TypeScript_Notes/README.md

 Alias -----

-type is used like a tmeplate of creating Object
+type is used like a tmeplate of creating our own Object structure before actual creating actual object

 type User = {
     name: string;